AndreiBalan98/EPIAssist/backend/README.md

 # EPI Assist - Backend

-FastAPI server for markdown document serving and future AI integration.
+FastAPI server for markdown document serving and AI integration with OpenAI.

 ## Structure